educational-resources-and-services/bibletags-widget/widgetAPI.md

 ## getCorrespondingVerseLocations()

 This function is useful when calling [show()](#show) with multiple versions.
 (See explanation in the `versions` parameter details.)
+- The `wordRange` parameters are arrays with two elements: one integer indicating the start word number (>= 1) and a second integer indicating the end word number.
+The second element in the array may contain the value `null`, indicating that the word range extends to the end of the given verse.
+- If [getCorrespondingVerseLocations()] is being called for [show()](#show), you can ignore the `wordRange` parameter.

 #### Parameters